sergiooncode/conversational-agent/README.md

 - Using OpenAI Agents SDK for conversation flow.
 - Async use in PATCH /api/conversations/<id>/ endpoint because Runner.run is async.
 I realized later there is a Runner.run_sync so making the endpoint async maybe was not 100% necessary.

+### Bonus points
 -
+- Sentiment analysis was added in a very simple way by just trying to detect sentiment keywords (frustrated, dissapointed, etc) in customer messages and enriching that message with the sentiment information in structured format (like [User Sentiment: highly frustrated]... + message).

 ## Description of potential improvements
 - Store conversations as the product scales.
 Postgres JSONB field allows max size 1 GB.